An Encounter with Christ

 So here I was, homeless in Eugene and extremely depressed.
 I began having intense periods of longing for some Guru to come and take me away on my path to liberation, some Divine Being who could make everything alright.
 I had read Be Here Now, and I remembered its solemn words, “It’s really just another cop-out to be searching for the Guru.”
 God is within, and by waiting for some external thing to save me, I was just pausing the inevitable.

 Though intellectually I knew that it was a cop out, I couldn’t help it.
-The longing was intense and very real.
+The longing was intense and seemingly more real than anything else in my life.
 I began wondering what I would do if my Guru came.

 “What if he just came and asked me to leave?